agylia/public-api/README.md

 Host: api.portal-agylia.com
 ```

-Both of these examples are equivalent, they both get a user, simply using the two different styles supported.
+Both of these examples are equivalent, they both get a user by simply using the two different styles supported.

-Each section states which call styles are supported.
+Each section in the following documentation states which call styles are supported.

 ---

 ## APIs
 ### Users
-The user APIs enable you perform user management tasks, such as creating, updating and removing users, as well as the ability to update group memberships.
+The user APIs enable you perform user management tasks, such as creating, updating and removing users, as well as updating user group membership.
 All APIs support both RPC and REST styles.

 #### Create a user
 You can use the _SetUser_ API to create or update a user.

 You can specify the attributes to be associated with a user, including group and OU memberships.
-When creating users you can also specify the password for user.
-If you add a user to a group that does not yet exist the API will create the group for you.
+When creating users you can also specify the password for the user.
+If you add a user to a group that does not yet exist, the API will create the group for you.

 Create requests typically do not happen in real-time.
 After the request has been validated and accepted the API returns a `202 Accepted`.
-With this in mind you can can specify a callback address, which the service will attempt to call upon completion of or the request.
+With this in mind you can can specify a callback address, which the service will attempt to call upon completion of the request.

 If the user exists and the create action is specified then the service will return a `409`.